 It is okay for toddlers to get angry.
 And it’s the most common child behaviour problem and we have solutions ready for you!
-But if that anger turns into aggressive behavior in children, it is a problem.
-Mood swings, psychosis, conduct disorder, trauma, impulsiveness, or frustration are few causes of aggression in young children.
-At times, they may resort to violence for self-defense.
+But if that anger turns into aggressive child behaviour in children, it is a problem.
+Mood swings, psychosis, conduct disorder, trauma, impulsiveness, or frustration are a few causes of aggression in young children.
+At times, they may resort to violence for self-defence.

-Sometimes, the violent behavior of your toddler depends on how well the environment is at home or school.
+Sometimes, the violent child behaviour of your toddler depends on how well the environment is at home or school.
 Does your son often react to a negative response by beating or kicking?
 Then this is what we suggest:

 - You can reflect on their feelings and empathize, but tell them that hitting or kicking is not allowed.
 It’s better if you say something like, “I know you are angry.
 But we do not bite or kick.
 So, no hitting!”